SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 **Topic One: Why is this Sprint[ScumEvents,Sprint] valuable?**

 The Product Owner[ScrumTeam,ProductOwner] proposes how the product[Product] could increase its value and utility in the current Sprint[ScumEvents,Sprint].
-The whole Scrum Team[ScrumTeam] then collaborates to define a Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] that communicates why the Sprint[ScumEvents,Sprint] is valuable to stakeholders[Stakeholder].
+The whole Scrum Team[ScrumTeam] then collaborates to define a Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] that communicates why the Sprint[ScumEvents,Sprint] is valuable to stakeholders[Stakeholder].
-The Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] must be finalized prior to the end of Sprint Planning[ScumEvents,SprintPlanning].
+The Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] must be finalized prior to the end of Sprint Planning[ScumEvents,SprintPlanning].

 **Topic Two: What can be Done this Sprint?**

-Through discussion with the Product Owner[ScrumTeam,ProductOwner], the Developers[ScrumTeam,Developers] select items[ScrumArtefact,ProductBacklog,ProductBacklogItem] from the Product Backlog[ScrumArtefact,ProductBacklog] to include in the current Sprint[ScumEvents,Sprint].
+Through discussion with the Product Owner[ScrumTeam,ProductOwner], the Developers[ScrumTeam,Developers] select items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] from the Product Backlog[ScrumArtifacts,ProductBacklog] to include in the current Sprint[ScumEvents,Sprint].
-The Scrum Team[ScrumTeam] may refine[ProductBacklogRefinement] these items[ScrumArtefact,ProductBacklog,ProductBacklogItem] during this process, which increases understanding and confidence.
+The Scrum Team[ScrumTeam] may refine[ProductBacklogRefinement] these items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] during this process, which increases understanding and confidence.

-Selecting how much can be completed within a Sprint[ScumEvents,Sprint] may be challenging.[Forecast] However, the more the Developers[ScrumTeam,Developers] know about their[ScrumTeam,Developers] past performance, their[ScrumTeam,Developers] upcoming capacity[Capacity], and their[ScrumTeam,Developers] Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone], the more confident they[ScrumTeam,Developers] will be in their Sprint[ScumEvents,Sprint] forecasts[Forecast].
+Selecting how much can be completed within a Sprint[ScumEvents,Sprint] may be challenging.[Forecast] However, the more the Developers[ScrumTeam,Developers] know about their[ScrumTeam,Developers] past performance, their[ScrumTeam,Developers] upcoming capacity[Capacity], and their[ScrumTeam,Developers] Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone], the more confident they[ScrumTeam,Developers] will be in their Sprint[ScumEvents,Sprint] forecasts[Forecast].

 **Topic Three: How will the chosen work get done?**

-For each selected Product Backlog item[ScrumArtefact,ProductBacklog,ProductBacklogItem], the Developers[ScrumTeam,Developers] plan the work necessary to create an Increment[ScrumArtifacts] that meets the Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone].
+For each selected Product Backlog item[ScrumArtifacts,ProductBacklog,ProductBacklogItem], the Developers[ScrumTeam,Developers] plan the work necessary to create an Increment[ScrumArtifacts] that meets the Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone].
-This is often done by decomposing Product Backlog items[ScrumArtefact,ProductBacklog,ProductBacklogItem] into smaller work items[WorkItem] of one day[Timebox] or less.
+This is often done by decomposing Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] into smaller work items[WorkItem] of one day[Timebox] or less.
 How this is done is at the sole discretion of the Developers[ScrumTeam,Developers].
-No one else tells[NotTheSameAsGivingAdvice] them[ScrumTeam,Developers] how to turn Product Backlog items[ScrumArtefact,ProductBacklog,ProductBacklogItem] into Increments[ScrumArtifacts] of value.
+No one else tells[NotTheSameAsGivingAdvice] them[ScrumTeam,Developers] how to turn Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] into Increments[ScrumArtifacts] of value.

-The Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal], the Product Backlog items[ScrumArtefact,ProductBacklog,ProductBacklogItem] selected for the Sprint[ScumEvents,Sprint], plus the plan for delivering[ScrumArtifacts,Increment] them are together referred to as the Sprint Backlog.
+The Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal], the Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] selected for the Sprint[ScumEvents,Sprint], plus the plan for delivering[ScrumArtifacts,Increment] them are together referred to as the Sprint Backlog.

 Sprint Planning[ScumEvents,SprintPlanning] is timeboxed[Timebox] to a maximum of eight hours[Timebox] for a one-month Sprint[ScumEvents,Sprint].
 For shorter Sprints[ScumEvents,Sprint], the event is usually shorter.

 ## Daily Scrum[ScumEvents,DailyScrum]

-The purpose of the Daily Scrum[ScumEvents,DailyScrum] is to inspect[ScrumPillars,Inspection] progress toward the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] and adapt[ScrumPillars,Adaptation] the Sprint Backlog as necessary, adjusting[ScrumPillars,Adaptation] the upcoming planned work.
+The purpose of the Daily Scrum[ScumEvents,DailyScrum] is to inspect[ScrumPillars,Inspection] progress toward the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] and adapt[ScrumPillars,Adaptation] the Sprint Backlog as necessary, adjusting[ScrumPillars,Adaptation] the upcoming planned work.

 The Daily Scrum[ScumEvents,DailyScrum] is a 15-minute[Timebox] event for the Developers[ScrumTeam,Developers,ScumEvents,DailyScrum,Attendees] of the Scrum Team[ScrumTeam].
 To reduce complexity[ReduceComplexity], it is held at the same time and place every working day[ScrumEvents,order] of the Sprint[ScumEvents,Sprint].
-If the Product Owner[ScrumTeam,ProductOwner] or Scrum Master[ScrumTeam,ScrumMaster] are actively working on items[ScrumArtefact,ProductBacklog,ProductBacklogItem,WorkItem] in the Sprint Backlog, they[ScrumTeam,ProductOwner,ScrumTeam,ScrumMaster] participate[ScumEvents,DailyScrum,Attendees] as Developers[ScrumTeam,Developers].
+If the Product Owner[ScrumTeam,ProductOwner] or Scrum Master[ScrumTeam,ScrumMaster] are actively working on items[ScrumArtifacts,ProductBacklog,ProductBacklogItem,WorkItem] in the Sprint Backlog, they[ScrumTeam,ProductOwner,ScrumTeam,ScrumMaster] participate[ScumEvents,DailyScrum,Attendees] as Developers[ScrumTeam,Developers].

-The Developers[ScrumTeam,Developers] want, as long as their Daily Scrum[ScumEvents,DailyScrum] focuses on progress toward the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal] and produces an actionable plan for the next day of work.
+The Developers[ScrumTeam,Developers] want, as long as their Daily Scrum[ScumEvents,DailyScrum] focuses on progress toward the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] and produces an actionable plan for the next day of work.
 This creates focus[ScrumValue,Focus] and improves[ScrumPillars,Adaptation] self-management[SelfManagement].

-Daily Scrums[ScumEvents,DailyScrum] improve[ScrumPillars,Adaptation] communications, identify impediments[Impediments], promote quick decision-making, and consequently eliminate the need for other meetings[extendScrum,OtherMeetings].
+Daily Scrums[ScumEvents,DailyScrum] improve[ScrumPillars,Adaptation] communications, identify impediments[Impediments], promote quick decision-making, and consequently eliminate the need for other meetings[ExtendScrum,OtherMeetings].

 The Daily Scrum[ScumEvents,DailyScrum] is not the only time Developers[ScrumTeam,Developers] are allowed to adjust[ScrumPillars,Adaptation] their plan.
 They[ScrumTeam,Developers] often meet throughout the day for more detailed discussions about adapting[ScrumPillars,Adaptation] or re-planning the rest of the Sprint’s[ScumEvents,Sprint] work.